Prichal (ISS module): Transit phase and docking

-Upon completion of the joint tightness checks, the Russian crew members opened the transfer hatches and carried out the final operations to dismantle the docking mechanism, transfer the Progress power supply system to unified station power supply, and mothball the cargo ship, on 27 November 2021.
+Upon completion of the joint tightness checks, the Russian crew members opened the transfer hatches and carried out the final operations to dismantle the docking mechanism, transfer the Progress power supply system to the unified station power supply, and mothball the cargo ship on 27 November 2021.

 To complete the integration of Prichal into the Russian segment, cosmonauts Anton Shkaplerov and Pyotr Dubrov performed a spacewalk to install cables between Nauka and Prichal on 19 January 2022.